teafam/BIOINFO-Final-Project-Phylogenetic-Analysis/README.md

 the Netherlands, while the extension process uses sequence data from the Philippines.

 # Replication process
-In total, there are <b>4 programs</b> to be used in the replication method:
+In total, there are <b>4 programs</b> to be used in the both methods:
-1. [BIOINFO Netherlands only] FESTA to CSV Conversion.ipynb
+1. FESTA to CSV Conversion.ipynb
-2. MUSCLE.exe
+2. muscle.exe
-3. iqtree-1.6.12-Windows.zip
+3. iqtree-1.6.12-Windows folder
-4.
+4. FigTree v1.4.4 folder

 # Data Preprocessing
+* For Netherlands dataset:
+1. Prepare the raw Netherlands FASTA sequence data file.
+2. Perpare a placeholder FASTA file for the output (should be initially empty).
+3. Open the jupyter notebook titled "[BIOINFO Netherlands only] FESTA to CSV Conversion.ipynb".
+4. Run the scripts in a sequential order, from top to bottom.

-For this section, open the jupyter notebook titled "[BIOINFO Netherlands only] FESTA to CSV Conversion.ipynb".
-This notebook is responsible for providing the basic statistics of the raw file, the removing of sequences with more than 10% of 'N' characters, the downsizing of data using random sampling, the labelling of cities/towns/villages to its respective Dutch provinces, and the writing of the sampled FASTA file.
+The notebook is responsible for providing the basic statistics of the raw file, the removing of sequences with more than 10% of 'N' characters, the downsizing of data using random sampling, the labelling of cities/towns/villages to its respective Dutch provinces, and the writing of the sampled FASTA file.

-This procedure is straightforward, as the user would only need to run the scripts in a sequential order, from top to bottom.
 Should there be any Dutch provinces, cities, towns, or villages that are not included in the code, add these information as necessary.

-The two inputs needed for this would be the raw Netherlands FASTA sequence data file, and a placeholder FASTA file for the output (should be initially empty).
 Comments are provided within each code segment to provide description to the purpose of each section.
 Keep in mind that each code block is most likely dependent on the previous block, therefore no step should be skipped or ignored.

+* For Philippines dataset:
+1. Prepare the raw Philippines FASTA sequence data file.
+2. Perpare a placeholder FASTA file for the output (should be initially empty).
+3. Open the jupyter notebook titled "[BIOINFO Philippines only] FESTA to CSV Conversion.ipynb".
+4. Run the scripts in a sequential order, from top to bottom.

+The notebook is responsible for providing the basic statistics of the raw file, the removing of sequences with more than 10% of 'N' characters, the downsizing of data using random sampling, the limiting of  sequences based from the specified timespan (March to April 2021), and the writing of the sampled FASTA file.

+Should the user want to sample the dataset with a different timespan in mind, modify these information as necessary.

 # MUSCLE Alignment
+* Generate the AFA file output:
+1. Open Command Prompt in the folder that contains muscle.exe and your input FASTA file
+2. Run the command "muscle.exe -in filename1.fasta -out filename2.fasta"
+3. Ensure that the process terminates accordingly.
+MUSCLE will forcefully stop if there is a memory limit exceeded error.
+Downsize your data for this issue.
+4. Upon completion, your AFA file should be in the same folder.

+Note: replace "filename1" with the actual name of your FASTA file from data preprocessing stage, and "filename2" with the desired output name of the AFA file.

 # IQ-TREE Building
+* Create Environment Variables on Windows
+1. Go to Control Panel > System and Security > System.
+2. Choose 'Advanced system settings'.
+3. Click 'Environment Variables' on the Advanced tab.
+4. Highlight the 'Path' under User Variables.
+5. Click 'New' to create a new environment variable, or click 'Edit' to modify an existing environment variable.
+6. Select 'New' and paste the folder directory where the iqtree-1.6.12-Windows folder is located.
+7. Click 'OK' for all tabs.

+* Generate the IQ-TREE files:
+1. Open Command Prompt in the folder that contains your input AFA file
+2. Run the command "iqtree -s filename1.afa -m GTR+F+I+G4 -bb 1000"
+3. Upon completion, you should have a set of IQTREE files.
+More importantly, make sure that these files are complete:
+- filename1.afa.log: logs the entire IQ-TREE processes
+- filename1.afa.iqtree: contains the IQ-TREE and its details
+- filename1.afa.treefile: contains the IQ-TREE in Newick format

+Note: replace "filename1" with the actual name of your AFA file from MUSCLE Alignment stage.
+All the generated files will have this filename as your output by default.

+To change the model, simply replace "GTR+F+I+G4" of the command with the substitution model of your choice.
+To change to bootstrapping replicate limit, simply replace "1000" with your desired value.
+To ignore ultrafast bootstrap, simply remove the line "-bb 1000" and run the code.

 # FIGTREE Visualization
 * For Netherlands dataset:
 1. Install FigTree: https://github.com/rambaut/figtree/releases/download/v1.4.4/FigTree.v1.4.4.zip
 2. Open the zip file, and then open the FigTree application.
-3. Go to File > Open, and then choose the netherlands_seq.afa.treefile to generate the tree output for the Netherlands dataset.
+3. Go to File > Open, and then choose the Netherlands treefile extension to generate the tree output for the Netherlands dataset.
 4. After selecting the treefile, an Input box will pop up prompting the user to select a name for the values.
 Just click OK.
 Optional: For users who want every label to be aligned, select “Align Tip Labels” by clicking its checkbox.

 * For Philippines dataset:
 1. Install FigTree: https://github.com/rambaut/figtree/releases/download/v1.4.4/FigTree.v1.4.4.zip
 2. Open the zip file, and then open the FigTree application.
-3. Go to File > Open, and then choose the philippines_seq.afa.treefile to generate the tree output for the sampled Philippines dataset.
+3. Go to File > Open, and then choose the Philippines treefile extension to generate the tree output for the sampled Philippines dataset.
 4. After selecting the treefile, an Input box will pop up prompting the user to select a name for the values.
 Just click OK.
 Optional: For users who want every label to be aligned, select “Align Tip Labels” by clicking its checkbox.